-Alamance County Health Department has identified an outbreak at two locations of the long-term care facility Springview Assisted Living in Burlington.
-Currently, three (3) cases of COVID-19 have been confirmed at the Springview Ross Building.
-The confirmed cases are among two (2) residents and one (1) staff.
-At the Springview Brock Building, the confirmed cases are among two (2) staff.
+BURLINGTON – Alamance County Health Department has identified an outbreak at the long-term care facility Village of Brookwood Retirement Community in Burlington.
+Currently, nine (9) cases of COVID-19 have been confirmed among six (6) staff and three (3) residents.
+Of the six (6) staff members, three (3) are residents of other counties and are not included in the Alamance County COVID-19 daily case count, but will be included on the biweekly Long-Term Care Facility (LTCF) report for NC DHHS.
 NC DHHS defines an outbreak as two laboratory-confirmed cases in a period of 28 days within a congregate living or long-term care facility.
 Regular testing is required through the Centers for Medicare and Medicaid Services (CMS) in order to provide surveillance as protective factor for both staff and residents.

-“Alamance County Health Department has collaborated with Springview Assisted Living to offer testing and guidance to mitigate the outbreak as quickly as possible in order to keep staff, residents, and our community safe,” stated Health Director Tony Lo Giudice.
+“Alamance County Health Department has collaborated with Village of Brookwood to offer testing and guidance to mitigate the outbreak as quickly as possible in order to keep staff, residents, and our community safe,” stated Health Director Tony Lo Giudice.
 “We will continue to work with the facility by conducting surveillance testing and continuing communication between the Health Department, hospital partners and the facility.”

 COVID-19 cases are continuing to rise in Alamance and surrounding counties.
 It is important to take steps to reduce your risks of contracting COVID-19, specifically wearing a face covering, maintaining physical distance and avoiding crowds, and washing your hands and cleaning commonly used surfaces regularly.
 During this holiday season, limit travel and limit physical contact with people who do not live in your household.
 The health of you, your loved ones, and the community are what matters.